Cryptandra tomentosa

-Cryptandra tomentosa, commonly known as prickly cryptandra, is a species of flowering plant in the family Rhamnaceae and is endemic to the sothern continental Australia.
+Cryptandra tomentosa, commonly known as prickly cryptandra, is a species of flowering plant in the family Rhamnaceae and is endemic to the southern continental Australia.
 It is a small, straggling, erect to low-lying shrub sometimes with spiny branches, and has cylindrical leaves and loose clusters of white, bell-shaped flowers that turn pink to red as they age.

 Description

 Cryptandra tomentosa is a small, straggling, erect to low-lying shrub that typically grows to a height of 25–30 cm, its branchlets sometimes ending in a spine.
 The leaves are cylindrical, mostly 2–5 mm long and about 0.5 mm wide, on a short petiole 0.6-0.8 mm long with stipules up to 1.5 mm long at the base.
 The edges of the leaves are rolled under, usually concealing most of the lower surface.
 The flowers are borne in sessile, spike-like clusters of a few flowers with broadly egg-shaped bracts up to 1 mm long at the base.
 The floral tube is broadly bell-shaped, 1.5–2.5 mm long and white, ageing to pink or red, the sepals about the same length as the floral tube, and the petals about 0.5 mm long.
 Flowering occurs from May to October.